-The way to engage a four year old and a fourteen year old is naturally going to be different.
+The way to engage a four-year-old and a fourteen-year-old is naturally going to be different.
 While younger kids need constant attention and entertainment, teenagers are more likely to stay interested when they aren’t ‘forced’ into fun.
 So we’ve compiled a list of suggestions as to how you might keep kids of all ages happy and engaged on holiday, to ensure all of you get the most out of the experience.

 We’re not here to tell you how much techno-time your child should have; this decision is, of course, entirely yours.
 If you choose to maintain a technology ban on holidays, feel free to move straight on to Tip 2.

-If, like most families, you struggle with refereeing screen time on holiday, one idea is to incorporate technology into the trip in a way the whole family can enjoy.
+If, like many families, you struggle with refereeing screen time on holiday, one idea is to incorporate technology into the trip in a way the whole family can enjoy.
 Appoint one of your children family photographer, or encourage them to make a film about the trip.
 Blocking out certain times in the day in which technology is banned can work, but it’s probably preferable to offer alternative entertainment – none being more effective than a…

 2. Swimming Pool

 It’s simple, but nothing keeps kids of all ages entertained like a good pool.
 They can splash away for hours, giving you time to just sit back and chill.

 3. Stick to one main activity per day